PombertLab/ID16S/README.md

 -q (--query)	fasta file(s) to be queried
 ```

 To reconstruct the composition of the datasets from the BLAST homology searches, we can use [taxid_dist.pl](https://github.com/PombertLab/ID16S/blob/master/taxid_dist.pl).
-This script will generate output files per requested taxonomic rank, up to the superkingdom.
+This script will generate output files per requested taxonomic rank, up to the superkingdom rank.

 To use [taxid_dist.pl](https://github.com/PombertLab/ID16S/blob/master/taxid_dist.pl), type:
 ```Bash